NxPKG/khulnasoft-docs/content/api-shield/reference/classic-schema-validation.md

 If you are in the Schema Validation 2.0 beta, you can make changes to your settings but you cannot add any new Classic Schema Validation schemas.

 {{<Aside type="note">}}
 This feature is only available for customers on an Enterprise plan.
-Contact your Cloudflare Customer Success Manager to get access.
+Contact your Khulnasoft Customer Success Manager to get access.
 {{</Aside>}}

 ## Create an API Shield with Schema Validation

-To configure Schema Validation in the Cloudflare dashboard:
+To configure Schema Validation in the Khulnasoft dashboard:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account and domain.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select your account and domain.
 2. Select **Security** > **API Shield**.
 3. Go to **Schema Validation** and select **Add schema**.
 4. Enter a descriptive name for your policy and optionally edit the expression to trigger Schema Validation.